 The Vice President for Finance and Administration is responsible for risk management on campus and manages the insurance coverage for the college's property, general liability, and automobile policies.
-For help with any of the following or if you have questions regarding any insurance matters, please contact Tammy Benshoof by email or at 704-894-2125.

 Overall risk management is a joint endeavor with the departments of Human Resources, Physical Plant, and Public Safety.
 Workers' Compensation, health and accident insurance, life insurance, and long-term disability insurance for employees are the responsibility of Human Resources.
 Physical Plant is responsible for campus property, buildings, and Motor Pool vehicles as well as environmental safety and training.
 Accident reports for crimes or incidents occurring on campus are provided by officers with Public Safety.